|

 Date Intervals

-The Date Intervals panel is used primarily to generate a walk-forward test but can also be used to simply produce a series of results for different time periods.
+The Date Intervals panel is used primarily to generate a walk-forward test, but can also simply produce a series of results for different time periods.
 (It is OK to run a script in Optimize mode even if it contains no optimization parameters.)
-In particular, it can often be useful to set the time unit to "Years", simply to run a strategy for each year of a date range separately.
+Setting the time unit to "Years" is a convenient way to produce one result row per calendar year of a date range.

 Maximum Test Count